PostgreSQL

 }

-It will return the schema definition GraphQL string, that you can use to create the catalog file for the data source.
+It will return the schema definition as a GraphQL string, which you can use to create the catalog file for the data source.

 Example